ncachanosky/populism-index/readme.md

 3. Neopatrimonialism $(IP_3)$
 4. Freedom of expression $(IP_4)$

-Each component ranges between 0 (less populism) and 100 (more populism).
  The index is the arithmetic average of the four components:

 $IP = \frac{IP_1 + IP_2 + IP_3 + IP_4}{4}$